 “New Media” largely refers to the way in which marketing has changed in recent years.
 Essentially, it is considered the more social and smart alternative to traditional sales techniques such as a press release.
 Furthermore, new media can be considered anything related to the social side of online activity such as social media, blogs, podcasts, forums etc.

 One of the great lessons to be learned from these books and the approach which was taken by Ferriss to market them, is the level of success he achieved through new media.
 In many ways, these levels are unattainable with conventional marketing.
 The very personal approach taken by the author with his blog, followers and delivery has proven a crucial reason for his incredible rise in notoriety.

 An immense amount of research went into writing “Tools of Titans”.
 This is clear from the frequency of statistics and factual information throughout the book.
 Likewise, the 4-Hour Workweek was not only insightful but filled with facts which added credibility to every paragraph that made sense.

 When you consider the popularity of the author’s books, you should realize that the commonality between them is the extremely high quality and relentless effort which was put into writing them.
 In this modern era, people are desensitized to traditional marketing exploits and simply put, quality is now more important than ever to shine through.
 When it comes to Tim Ferriss’ books, there is nothing average or mundane about this content or as any writer will assess, there is no fluff within his writing.
 Tim Ferriss made every word count.
 He ensured that the finished product was worthy of the praise it now receives.

-While this is often the intention of most authors, unfortunately the tiresome process of writing a book can give way to a lesser quality.
-From “Tools of Titans”, you can easily see that this was never the case, and that Ferriss did not allow for any lackluster writing in his book.
+While this is often the intention of most authors, unfortunately, the tiresome process of writing a book can give way to a lesser quality.
+From “Tools of Titans”, you can easily see that this was never the case and that Ferriss did not allow for any lacklustre writing in his book.

 Conventional marketing is no longer effective